MattHondrakis/MattHondrakis/README.md

 ### Datasets I found most interesting:
   1. [NYC House Prices](https://github.com/MattHondrakis/DataAnalysis/blob/main/NYC%20House%20Prices/NYCHousePrices.md) *(DataAnalysis)*
       * **GAM**, **Random Forrest** and **Linear Regression** models, predicting prices of Real Estate properties in NYC.
-The type of property (Condo, Apartment, etc.)           is extracted from the *home_details* variable, which plays a critical role in the modeling process.
+The type of property (Condo, Apartment, etc.)           is extracted from the *home_details* variable, which plays a crucial role in the modeling process.
 Models are then compared against eachother by key metrics,           such as R<sup>2</sup> and Root Mean Squared Error.
   2. [Starbucks](https://github.com/MattHondrakis/First-Git/blob/main/12-21-21/Starbucks.md) *(First-Git)*
       * **Logistic regression model** predicting whether a drink is a Frappuccino based on sodium (mg), accounting for size.
 The status of 'Frappuccino' is pulled from the name of the drink.